Subrata Roy (scientist)

+He is also the President and the founder of SurfPlasma Inc., a biotechnology company in Gainesville, Florida.

 Biography

 Subrata Roy earned his Ph.D. in engineering science from the University of Tennessee in Knoxville, TN in 1994.
 Roy was a senior research scientist at Computational Mechanics Corporation in Knoxville, Tennessee, and then professor of mechanical engineering at the Kettering University up to 2006.
 In 2006, Roy joined the University of Florida as a faculty member of the Department of Mechanical and Aerospace Engineering.
 He is a professor of Mechanical and Aerospace Engineering and the founding director of the Applied Physics Research Group at the University of Florida.
 He has also worked as a visiting professor at the University of Manchester and the Indian Institute of Technology Bombay.

 Scientific work

-Subrata Roy's research and scientific work encompasses Computational Fluid Dynamics (CFD), plasma physics, heat transfer, magnetohydrodynamics, electric propulsion, and micro/nanoscale flows.
+Subrata Roy's research and scientific work encompasses computational fluid dynamics (CFD), plasma physics, heat transfer, magnetohydrodynamics, electric propulsion, and micro/nanoscale flows.
 In 2003, Roy incorporated Knudsen's theory that handles surface collisions of molecules by diffusive and specular reflections into hydrodynamic models, which has been used in shale gas seepage studies.
 In 2006, Roy invented the Wingless Electromagnetic Air Vehicle (WEAV) which was included in Scientific American in 2008 as the world's first wingless, electromagnetically driven air vehicle design.
 Roy is known for introducing various novel designs and configurations of plasma actuators for applications in mitigation of flow drag related fuel consumption, noise reduction, and active film cooling of turbine blades and propulsion.
 These designs and configurations include serpentine geometry plasma actuators, fan geometry plasma actuators, micro-scale actuators, multibarrier plasma actuators, and plasma actuated channels of atmospheric plasma actuators.

 Roy also led multidisciplinary research on innovating eco-friendly ways of microorganism decontamination using plasma reactors.